zoe-pith/pith-site/supperclub.md

 cauliflower with chorizo and maple syrup
 rapini with garlic, orange, and sour feta
 duck with potato, pistachio, and balinese peppercorn
-mustard greens with fennel, persimmon, and wild rice
+mustard with fennel, persimmon, and wild rice

 apple cake with buckwheat ice cream
 earl grey merengue with date